Double Chocolate Oatmeal Zucchini Muffins

 In a separate bowl, you’ll mix the “wet” ingredients – including coconut oil, sugars, eggs, vanilla, and fresh zucchini.
 A great part about this recipe is that the recipe is dairy free – making it enjoyable by anyone with a dietary restriction!
 These ingredients will be whisked together to first incorporate a small amount of air and to get everything mixed up evenly.
 At this point, you can add the dry ingredients to the wet, give them a stir, and add in the chocolate chips.

-Once you have a batter complete, you’ll evenly divide the batter into a lined muffin tin and bake for about 25 minutes in a 350°F oven.
+Once the batter is done, you’ll evenly divide it into a lined muffin tin and bake for about 25 minutes.
 Let the baked muffins cool in the tin for a few minutes and then transfer to a cooling rack to cool completely.
-Once cooled, you can store them in an airtight container for 3 days or enjoy them immediately!
+Once cooled, you can store these muffins in an airtight container for 3 days or enjoy them immediately!
 They are best eaten at room temperature or slightly warmed, either out of the oven or after microwaving for 10-15 seconds.

 If you like the sound of this recipe, you should also check out these other recipes: